The Best Seafood in Penzance20 June 2022

 So where’s the best place to sample all this fabulous seafood in Penzance?

-Hotel Penzance is steeped in the local seafaring tradition.
+Hotel Penzance is steeped in the local seafaring tradition and the perfect place to taste the best seafood in Penzance.
 It’s set in an elegant town house that was once owned by prosperous merchants, and the wide windows still provide spectacular views of the harbour and St Michael's Mount.
 It’s a place to watch local fishing boats set out, gig teams strain against their oars and the RMV Scillonian III setting sail for the Scilly Isles.

 What makes Hotel Penzance special?

-It’s partly the food, partly the atmosphere, partly the setting.
+It’s partly the food, partly the atmosphere, partly the setting and partly the seafood found in Penzance.
 The hotel’s acclaimed restaurant features a beautifully-refurbished Garden Bar where large windows overlook the broad bay.
 The pick of the fish that’s been landed each day at Newlyn features on menus that showcase the cream of Cornish produce.

 Opt for two or three courses (for just £18.95 or £23.95 per person), and prepare to feast on Cornish mussels finished with cider and chives; perfectly-cooked white fish caught that day; seafood platters overflowing with shell-on prawns, mackerel pate and the sweetest crab.